 But one of the best ways to go about building or repairing your credit is to apply for a secured credit card.
 Be careful how much you charge, and be sure to pay on time and in full whenever possible, and you’ll be well on your way to an improved credit rating, and a better credit card with rewards and cashback opportunities.

-The Best Credit Cards for People with Bad or Poor Credit: Discover it Secured Credit Card
+The Best Credit Cards for People With Bad or Poor Credit: Discover it Secured Credit Card

-The first card on our list is the Discover it Secured credit card.
+The first card on the list is the Discover it Secured credit card.
 With no annual fee, the card is perfect for anyone new to building credit, or anyone with a checkered credit report.
 To keep tabs on your progress, the card also offers FICO score access on a monthly basis, alerting you for free if your Social Security Number should happen to show up on the Dark Web.

 Really setting the card apart, though, is the cashback and Cashback Match, rarely offered with credit cards for people with bad or poor credit.
 There’s unlimited 1% cashback on all purchases, with an additional 2% cashback on restaurants and gas stations, capped at $1,000 in spending each quarter.
 And through Cashback Match, all those rewards double at the end of the year